ddalakas/ag-gpt-bert/README.md

 ## Tokenization

 The GPT-BERT pretraining script requires the texts to be pre-tokenized in a binary format.
-Use the `tokenizer.json` file supplied in the `tokenizers` directory to tokenize the different corpus splits.
+Use the `tokenizer.json` file supplied in the `tokenizer` directory to tokenize the different corpus splits.

 1. Navigate to the `tokenize_scripts` directory.
 2. Run the `tokenize_corpus.py` script to produce a `.bin` file for each split of the corpus.